 As we’ve highlighted, your mental health strategy as a whole doesn’t have to be complex and elaborate - it’s the seemingly small changes that make all the difference.
 However, it does require a commitment to change.

-The best starting point is to make the investment into mental health training - where you’ll acquire the skills needed to facilitate lasting, positive change in your organisation, with expert advice and assistance to do it effectively.
+The best starting point is to make the investment into Mental health at work training - where you’ll acquire the skills needed to facilitate lasting, positive change in your organisation, with expert advice and assistance to do it effectively.

 Build a supportive culture with Mental health at work training